bufbuild/rules_buf/README.md

 ## Setup

-Include the following snippet in the Workspace file to setup `rules_buf`
+Include the following snippet in the Workspace file to setup `rules_buf`.
+Refer to release notes of a specific version for setup instructions.
 ```starlark
 local_repository(
     name = "rules_buf",